Latency Reduction for Mobile Edge Computing in HetNets by Uplink and Downlink Decoupled Access: Numerical Results

-We first compare the latency performance of the both coupled and decoupled association schemes discussed in Section II-D. To this end, Fig. 2 plots the offloading latency for the coupled access scheme in (32), marked as ``Coupled Access'' in Fig. 2, against the SINR thresholds in UL and DL which are assumed to be identical, i.e., $\gamma^{ul}=\gamma^{dl}$.
-Shown in the same figure, is the latency performance for decoupled access scheme given in (33) and (34) for UL and DL cloudlet processing, which are marked as ``Decoupled Access (UL Cloudlet Proc.)'' and ``Decoupled Access (DL Cloudlet Proc.)'', respectively.
+Fig. 2 plots the offloading latency for the coupled access scheme in (32), marked as ``Coupled Access'' in Fig. 2, against the SINR thresholds in UL and DL which are assumed to be identical, i.e., $\gamma^{ul}=\gamma^{dl}$.
+Shown in the same figure, is the latency performance for decoupled access scheme given in (33) and (34) for UL and DL cloudlet processing, which are marked as ``Decoupled Access (UL Cloudlet Proc.)'' and ``Decoupled Access (DL Cloudlet Proc.)'', respectively along with Monte Carlo simulations result for the decoupled access scheme with $C^{bh} =10$ Mbits/s.
 The key observation here is that the performance of the decoupled access is strongly limited by the backhaul capacity.
-For instance, with backhaul $C^{bh}=10$ kbits/s, it is observed that the decoupled access scheme with DL processing requires an offloading latency that is $25\%$ higher than the coupled access scheme at $\gamma^{ul}=\gamma^{dl}=-10$ dB.
-However, with backhaul 10 Mbits/s the decoupled access scheme starts to have a noticeably lower offloading latency.
+For instance, with backhaul 10 Mbits/s the decoupled access scheme starts to have a noticeable reduction in offloading latency.
 At SINR $\gamma^{ul}=\gamma^{dl}=-15$ dB, for example, the decoupled access scheme attains $42\%$ latency reduction as compared to the coupled access scheme.
-The reason for this improvement, with the improved backhaul connections between the two tiers, is the fact that the decoupled access scheme requires a certain fraction of MUs to decouple their associations between the two tiers, i.e., $k=S$ and $l=M$ for $A_{SM}^U$ percentage of users since $A_{MS}^U =0$.
+The reason for this improvement, with the improved backhaul connections (e.g., fiber optic channel) between the two tiers, is the fact that the decoupled access scheme requires a certain fraction of MUs to decouple their associations between the two tiers, i.e., $k=S$ and $l=M$ for $A_{SM}^U$ percentage of users since $A_{MS}^U =0$.
 This decoupling in UL/DL association brings two improvements to the performance of the decoupled scheme: first, an improved UL time for the $A_{SM}^U$ fraction of MUs due to the physical proximity, and hence better UL coverage, and also the higher density of SBSs tier compared to the tier of MBSs which implies more availability of radio resources, e.g., uplink bandwidth.
-Second, as a result of the first point, for the fraction of MUs which remain in coupled access to MBSs with UL-based association, i.e., $A_{MM}^U$, will now benefit from both the more availability of resources and the enhanced coverage since the number of MUs coupled to MBS in UL is decreased after decoupling the association of some MUs, and hence an improvement in the uplink connection.
-These two gains combine to yield the latency saving of the proposed decoupled-based offloading scheme with respect to the conventional coupled offloading.
-We conclude form Fig. 2 that decoupling the UL/DL association, as more MUs select SBSs tier for uplink transmission with decoupled access, will increase the competition among SBSs' users over the limited available resources and increase the interference level.
-However, this is effectively alleviated with the higher density of SBSs tier and consequently an improved UL coverage.
-Finally, it is important to point out that that the limitation in backhaul capacity deteriorates the performance of the decoupled access scheme with DL processing due to the backhaul delay required to deliver $B^I$ bits from SBS to MBS tiers.
-This backhaul delay has marginal impact on the performance of the decoupled access with UL processing scheme due to the reduced number of $B^O$ bits transferred between the two tiers in this case.
-For higher backhaul capacity, e.g., $C^{bh}=10$ Mbits/s, the backhaul time diminishes and thus the UL and DL processing cases for decoupled access scheme have similar offloading latency which is smaller than that required by coupled access scheme due to the aforementioned reduction in uplink time.
+Second, as a result of the first point, for the fraction of MUs which remain in coupled access to MBSs with UL-based association, i.e., $A_{MM}^U$, will now benefit from both the more availability of resources and the enhanced coverage since the number of MUs coupled to MBS in UL is decreased after decoupling the association of some MUs.
+These two gains combine to yield the latency saving of the decoupled-based offloading scheme as compared to the traditional coupled offloading.
+The slight increase in the average latency of coupled access scheme is due to higher arrival rate of requests as reflected by (19).